By Latitude · April 9, 2026

 Both Arize Phoenix and Latitude offer free self-hosted options.
 The differences for teams evaluating open-source foundations:

-Latitude (self-hosted): All platform features including annotation queues, GEPA, issue tracking, and MCC quality measurement.
-Not MIT-licensed, but fully functional without a cloud subscription.
+Latitude (self-hosted) : Open source and MIT-licensed, self-hostable with all platform features including flaggers, semantic Behaviours, annotation queues, GEPA, issue tracking, MCC quality measurement, and the MCP server that connects your coding agent.
+Fully functional without a cloud subscription.

 Teams that want a pure open-source license and the embedding visualization capabilities Arize brings should consider Phoenix.
 Teams that want the full issue lifecycle and GEPA automation should consider Latitude’s self-hosted option.